-NOTICE IS GIVEN that, pursuant to a call of its Directors, the Annual Meeting of Shareholders of Peoples Financial Corporation (the "Company") will be held in The Swetman Building at The Peoples Bank, Suite 204, 727 Howard Avenue, Biloxi, Mississippi, 39530, on April 27, 2016, at 6:30 P.M., local time, for the purpose of considering and voting upon the following matters:
+NOTICE IS GIVEN that, pursuant to a call of its Directors, the Annual Meeting of Shareholders of Peoples Financial Corporation (the "Company") will be held in The Swetman Building at The Peoples Bank, Suite 204, 727 Howard Avenue, Biloxi, Mississippi, 39530, on April 26, 2017, at 6:30 P.M., local time, for the purpose of considering and voting upon the following matters:

 - 1. Election of five (5) Directors to hold office for a term of one (l) year, or until their successors are elected and shall have qualified. - 2.
 Ratification of the appointment of Porter Keadle Moore, LLC, as the independent registered public accounting firm for the Company. - 3.
-Advisory (non-binding) proposal to approve compensation of the named executive officers as set forth under the heading "Compensation of Directors and Executive Officers." - 4.
 Transaction of such other business as may properly come before the meeting or any adjournments thereof.

-Only those shareholders of record at the close of business on February 19, 2016, will be entitled to notice of, and to vote at, the meeting or any adjournments thereof.
+Only those shareholders of record at the close of business on February 17, 2017, will be entitled to notice of, and to vote at, the meeting or any adjournments thereof.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to be Held on April 27, 2016
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to be Held on April 26, 2017

-Pursuant to rules promulgated by the Securities and Exchange Commission (the "SEC"), we are providing access to our proxy materials both by sending you this full set of proxy materials, including a notice of annual meeting, form of Proxy and 2015 Annual Report to Shareholders, and by notifying you of the availability of our proxy materials on the Internet.
-The notice of annual meeting, proxy statement, the form of Proxy and the 2015 Annual Report to Shareholders are available at the following website address:
+Pursuant to rules promulgated by the Securities and Exchange Commission (the "SEC"), we are providing access to our proxy materials both by sending you this full set of proxy materials, including a notice of annual meeting, form of Proxy and 2016 Annual Report to Shareholders, and by notifying you of the availability of our proxy materials on the Internet.
+The notice of annual meeting, proxy statement, the form of Proxy and the 2016 Annual Report to Shareholders are available at the following website address: